gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 * no response needed, f.e. audit records,
 * admin tasks such as clean up processes,
 * out of band processes, f.e. email sending,
-* scaling the real blocking calls
+* scaling the real blocking calls.

 Considetarions such as
 * message acknowledgment determines when the broker removes the message,
 * Dead-letter queues (DLQ) should be monitored and managed properly,
-* Wire time and setup overhead may outweigh benefits if the message processing is trivial
+* Wire time and setup overhead may outweigh benefits if the message processing is trivial.

 ### Publish-subscribe
 Single producer - multiple consumer.